reflexive-communications/custom-imports/README.md

 This extension provides custom importer application.

 - Constribution import where the contact mapping is based on contact custom field.
+If you want to execute this importer, navigate to the `Contributions > Custom Importers > Custom Field Contact Mapping` menu.
+The data mapping screen provides the custom fields as options for contact mapping instead of the legacy contact mapping options.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).